About Michael Winner

 Winner became famous as a Director of acerbic comedies – THE JOKERS (nominated for a Golden Globe as Best Comedy of the Year), I’LL NEVER FORGET WHAT’S'ISNAME, THE SYSTEM (US THE GIRL GETTERS) much praised for their wry look at British life.
 He moved into action films with a western, LAWMAN, in the early 70′s.
 His series of Charles Bronson hits tend to erase the variety of his films.
 THE NIGHTCOMERS with Marlon Brando was a Venice and San Francisco Festival Jury Entry.
 A CHORUS OF DISAPPROVAL won first prize at the Cologne Film Festival.
 Michael Winner’s other films include THE JOKERS starring Michael Crawford and Oliver Reed, HANNIBAL BROOKS starring Oliver Reed and Michael J. Pollard, CHATO’S LAND starring Charles Bronson and Jack Palance, THE STONE KILLER starring Charles Bronson and Martin Balsam, the horror film THE SENTINEL starring Ava Gardner and a large all-star cast, SCORPIO starring Burt Lancaster, Paul Scofield and Alain Delon and many other major movies.

-He has directed stars including Marlon Brando, Sophia Loren, Anthony Hopkins, Jeremy Irons, Robert Duvall, Faye Dunaway, James Stewart, Charles Bronson, Robert Mitchum, John Cleese, Burt Lancaster, Michael Caine, Roger Moore, Lauren Bacall, Peter Ustinov, John Gielgud, Joan Collins, Olympia Dukakis, Paul Scofield, Jack Palance, Michael Crawford, Ryan O’Neal, Orson Welles, Ava Gardner and Jeff Goldblum.
+He directed stars including Marlon Brando, Sophia Loren, Anthony Hopkins, Jeremy Irons, Robert Duvall, Faye Dunaway, James Stewart, Charles Bronson, Robert Mitchum, John Cleese, Burt Lancaster, Michael Caine, Roger Moore, Lauren Bacall, Peter Ustinov, John Gielgud, Joan Collins, Olympia Dukakis, Paul Scofield, Jack Palance, Michael Crawford, Ryan O’Neal, Orson Welles, Ava Gardner and Jeff Goldblum.

-He has produced and directed over 30 films throughout the world from London to Los Angeles, France, Australia, Japan, Italy, Switzerland, Germany, Austria, Spain, Mexico and the Caribbean.
+He produced and directed over 30 films throughout the world from London to Los Angeles, France, Australia, Japan, Italy, Switzerland, Germany, Austria, Spain, Mexico and the Caribbean.

 In March 2011 the American Cinematheque mounted a 3 day tribute to Michael Winner showing 6 of his films with Mr Winner appearing each day.

-He has presented theatre including Paul Scofield in The Tempest and the musical revue A Day In Hollywood A Night In The Ukraine which went on to win 6 Tony Awards on Broadway.
-A regular for fifteen years on the BBC’s Any Questions, he now appears on TV programmes ranging from the BBC’s Question Time to Reeves and Mortimer.
+He presented theatre including Paul Scofield in The Tempest and the musical revue A Day In Hollywood A Night In The Ukraine which went on to win 6 Tony Awards on Broadway.
+A regular for fifteen years on the BBC’s Any Questions, he appeared on TV programmes ranging from the BBC’s Question Time to Reeves and Mortimer.
 He was the subject of This Is Your Life in 2001.
 He presented the hit series “Michael Winner’s True Crimes” on ITV.
-He is an honorary member of the British Academy of Film and Television Arts and the Directors Guild of Great Britain.
+He was an honorary member of the British Academy of Film and Television Arts and the Directors Guild of Great Britain.

 In 1984 Michael Winner founded the charity the Police Memorial Trust to pay tribute to officers slain on duty by placing memorials where they fell.
 Mrs Thatcher unveiled the first one, to WPC Yvonne Fletcher.
 Every successive Prime Minister has unveiled later memorials.
 His National Police Memorial in The Mall, designed by Lord Norman Foster, was unveiled by Her Majesty Queen in April 2005.
 It is the first memorial in over 100 years to be erected in the Mall.